leuxtc/leuxtc/README.md

     <h1>Info</h1>
     <div>
         <h3>About me</h3>
         <p>Hi!
-I'm Leonardo, I'm 17 years old and I'm passionate about programming<br> I create websites, games, apps.
+I'm Leonardo, I'm passionate about programming<br> I create websites, games, apps.
 Everything I can bring to life                  through codes.
 I also<br>like to play guitar, and play some games from time to time :P</p>
     </div>
     <h3 align="left">
         Contact